Egloris/Egloris/README.md

 # Hey there!
 I'm Egloris 👋✨

 Welcome to my corner of the internet!
-I'm a 16-year-old developer, passionate about creating vibrant, community-focused games and exploring the exciting world of tech.
+I'm a game developer, passionate about creating vibrant, community-focused games and exploring the exciting world of tech.

 ---

 ## 🐾 About Me & Loris Games

 I'm **Egloris**, founder of **Loris Games**, an indie studio crafting warm, personality-filled game experiences.
-My journey in game dev started at 9 on Roblox, hitting a peak of 7,000 players in one of my games!
+My journey in game dev started at 11 on Roblox, hitting a peak of 7,000 players in one of my games!
 I'm a self-taught learner, always pushing to understand new concepts by rephrasing them in my own words.

 ---